Buying Property in St. Vincent & The Grenadines, and Grenada

 - Find your perfect property and make an offer.

-- Once you have made an offer in writing which has been accepted, the lawyer of your choice will prepare a Purchase Agreement.
+- Once you have made an offer in writing that has been accepted, the lawyer of your choice will prepare a purchase agreement.

 - Your lawyer will then conduct a title search and due diligence and apply for the Alien Land Holding License.

-- Upon the license application being approved, your lawyer will arrange for payment of the balance, including the taxes and fees.
+- Upon the license application being approved, your lawyer will arrange payment of the balance, including the taxes & fees.

-In Saint Vincent there is a non-refundable application fee of EC$ 2,500 for the license.
-The license would be specific to the property and does not require annual renewal.
+In Saint Vincent and the Grenadines, there is usually a non-refundable application fee of EC$2,500 for the license.
+This license is specific to the property and does not require annual renewal.
 In Grenada, there is a fee of 10% of the purchase price.
-Approval for the license usually takes between 2 - 3 months.
+Approval for the license usually takes 2–3 months.

-Buyers in Saint Vincent are required to pay 5% stamp duty of the purchase price of the property whilst in Grenada they are required to pay Stamp Duty of 1%.
+Buyers in Saint Vincent are required to pay a 5% stamp duty on the purchase price of the property, while in Grenada they are required to pay a stamp duty of 1%.

-It is advised for all Buyers to seek the advice of a local attorney.
-Legal fees in Saint Vincent and Grenada typically amount to 1% - 2% of the purchase price.
+It is advised that all buyers seek the advice of a local attorney.
+The legal fees in Saint Vincent and Grenada are typically between 1 & 2 percent of the purchase price.

-There are low annual property taxes, both in Saint Vincent and Grenada.
+There are low annual property taxes in both Saint Vincent & The Grenadines, and Grenada.

-We cannot be held responsible for discrepancies in the details on this page and encourage all our clients to confirm their own legal obligations and requirements, with above only to be used as a general guideline.
+Note: We cannot be held responsible for discrepancies in the details on this page and encourage all our clients to confirm their own legal obligations and requirements, with the above information only being used as a general guideline.